wazuh/wazuh-packages/solaris/packer/README.md

 ## Building Solaris10 packages

-To build a Solaris 10 package using vagrant, you need to download this repository copy the `Solaris10` directory into `packer/package_generation/vagrant/src` and run vagrant up.
-This will download a Solaris10 `vagrant box` and create a virtual machine where the `.pkg` package will be generated.
+To build a Solaris package using vagrant, you need to download this repository copy the `Solaris10` directory into `packer/package_generation/vagrant/src` and run vagrant up.
+This will download a Solaris10 `vagrant box` and create a virtual machine where the `.pkg` or `p5p` package will be generated.

 1. Download this repository and go to the rpm directory:
     ```bash